 This course is an initial introduction to the clinical environment.
-It allows the student to familiarize themselves with the operational process and exam protocols of their clinic site.
+It allows the student to familiarize themselves with the operaitonal process and exam protocols of their clinic site.

-Prerequisites: Completion of previous DMSP course with with a grade of "C" or better.
+Prerequisites: Completion of all DMSP courses with with a grade of "C" or better.
+Offered: Spring semester junior year.

-Offered: Summer semester freshman year or as needed.